 The reservoir that contains the plants must hold a good amount of water.
-The more water there is the more stability in the nutrient solution, less maintenance, and monitoring.
+The more water there is, the more stability in the nutrient solution and the less maintenance, and monitoring.

 While in other systems, plant roots are hung, exposed in the air and are watered continuously, in the deep water culture, they are sunk in the water which has been oxygenated 24/7.

 How does DWC Work?

 Some of you may fear the chances of your plants become suffocated by too much water.
 You may have seen some of your plants become dead when over-watering.
 That's true, but it's not the case in the DWC (or any hydroponic methods).
 Besides water, when you can provide plant roots ( with enough oxygens, and provide an appropriate environment (temperatures, nutrients, lights), plants will survive, and thrive.

 What you need in a system full of water like the DWC is oxygen.
 DWC solves the oxygen problem by using an air pump, or falling water so that there will be air bubbles rising up from the nutrient solution, and the dissolved water in the reservoir.